-- 14. Make information regarding the charging decision available to the following individuals and agencies, as applicable:

-- Arraignment attorney

-- Victim/witness personnel

-- Victim and victim advocate

-- Pre-trial release personnel

-- Investigator

-- Arresting officer (in cases where there is no further investigation)

-- Probation officer (if defendant is currently on probation)

-- 15. In cases where both parties have used illegal violence, neither party has engaged in self-defense, and the predominant aggressor has been arrested, review the case and consider whether to charge the second party in addition to the predominant aggressor.
+- g.
+Probation officer (if defendant is currently on probation) - 16.
+In cases where both parties have used illegal violence, neither party has engaged in self- defense, and the predominant aggressor has been arrested, review the case and consider whether to charge the second party in addition to the predominant aggressor.